11ty/eleventy/README.md

 * `pkg`: The local project’s `package.json` values.
 * `pagination`: (When enabled in front matter) [Read more about Pagination](docs/pagination.md).
+* `collection`: links to the other sorted templates in the current folder.
+[Read more about Collections](docs/collections.md)

 #### Data Files